Loner Life in Another World

 Loner Life in Another World (ひとりぼっちの異世界攻略, Hitoribotchi no Isekai Kōryaku) is a Japanese light novel series written by Shoji Goji.
 The series originated on the Shōsetsuka ni Narō website in October 2016, before being published in print with illustrations by Booota and Saku Enokimaru by Overlap beginning in January 2018.
 A manga adaptation, illustrated by Bibi, began serialization on the Comic Gardo website in January 2019.
 An anime television series adaptation produced by Hayabusa Film and Passione aired from October to December 2024.
+A second season has been announced.

 Plot

 An entire class of high school students is summoned to another world by its god, who selected them to become heroes.
-The god allowed each of the students to pick a special skill of their choice, but one of the students, Haruka, a loner student, tried to escape the selection ritual but got dragged along anyway, and the god allowed him to keep all the remaining skills the other students did not pick.
-Despite not having a single powerful skill, Haruka makes use of his multiple abilities to live a comfortable life by himself in the other world, until his classmates start having trouble trying to deal with their new environment and conflicts between them, forcing him to take action, leave his loner existence and help them.
+The god allowed each of the students to pick a special skill of their choice, but one of the students, Haruka, a loner student, tried to escape the selection ritual but got dragged along anyway.
+Since he had arrived later than the others the god allowed him to keep all the remaining skills the other students did not pick.
+Despite not having a single powerful skill, Haruka makes use of his multiple abilities and his ingenuity in using them to live a comfortable life by himself in the other world, until his classmates start having trouble trying to deal with their new environment and conflicts between them, forcing him to take action, leave his loner existence and help them.